 The hunger SAL is fighting to end is chronic.
 These are the people around you who are not receiving proper nutrition or enough calories to be healthy.
 They are unsure where the next meal will come from or if it will come at all.
 They can’t afford a campus meal plan or takeout from a local restaurant.
 Many facing chronic hunger are children who have no control over their circumstance, but you can help them feel the pains of hunger less often.

 The first step a SAL member can take is to join the Food Fight Against Hunger.
-Your chapter president will be working on events to collect as many items as possible.
-This may include bringing them to a chapter meeting, tabling outside of a grocery store near campus, holding a percentage night to fundraise for your local food bank, or hosting a movie night where the admission cost is a number of food items.
-Ask how you can assist your chapter officers in this endeavor.
-The more people who commit to helping, the bigger your impact on campus and in your community will be.
+Chapters worked throughout the fall semester to collect as many items as possible by bringing them to chapter meetings, tabling outside of grocery stores, holding restaurant percentage nights to fundraise, or hosting movie nights or other events where the admission cost was food items.

 Small Chapter Category (less than 150 members)